Find your favorite place

 Huettner Preserve

 Location: 5125 199th St, Chippewa Falls, WI.
 Park halfway down the road, near the CCLC sign.
-The sign marks an upload oak woods trail along the power line.
+The sign marks an upland oak woods trail along the pipeline corridor.
 Across the road is the unmarked Paint Creek trailhead, into the woods and down a hill.

 44.915363°, -91.270042°